HesperidesGarden/Jobfolio/docs/team-eval/contributions.md

 {:toc}
 </details>

-## [Victoria-Kim Bui]

-Contributions
-: Documentation
-: My Projects (Front- and Backend)

 ## [Khanh Linh Pham]

 Contributions
 : Frontend Design
 : Homepage and Defaultpages (Front- and Backend)
 : Portfolio (Frontend)
+: Documentation*

 ## [Florian Eppe]
 Contributions
 : Database structure
 : Login, Registration and Account (Front- and Backend) : Portfolio (Backend)
+: Documentation*

+## [Victoria-Kim Bui]
+Contributions
+: Documentation*
+: My Projects (Front- and Backend)

+**Note**: The asterisk (*) next to "Documentation" signifies that the team member has made contributions to the documentation content or structure in various areas.
+Additionally, you will find tags associated with each contributor's name.
+These tags are used throughout the documentation to indicate sections that have been created or edited by specific team members.